joebertj/aiops/README.md

 ### 🐚 **awesh** - AIWES (Awe-Inspired Workspace Environment Shell)
 *"AI by default, Bash when I mean Bash"*

+**💎 Naming Inspiration:**
+awesh draws its name from my eldest daughter, **Awit Perl** - where "Awit" means "Psalm" in Filipino, representing both "Awe" and "Wit," while "Perl" means "Pearl" (still more OG than the Python we have today).
+This shell embodies the same wonder and wisdom that inspired its creation.

 The flagship component of AIOps - an intelligent shell that seamlessly blends natural language AI interaction with traditional command-line operations. **Built by Ops, for Ops** - designed for systems administrators, DevOps engineers, and infrastructure professionals who live in the terminal.

 **💡 The "Free Cursor" Concept:**